soos3d/DApp-save-information-on-chain/README.md

 Here, we will code the smart contract and create the logic for our DApp.
 The contract will allow us to save a string on the chain and associate it to the address that called the function by using a mapping.

 Paste the following code in the `SaveString.sol` file we just created.
 The code is commented on so you can understand what we do!
-If you are unfamiliar with Solitidy, I recommend following my course on Skillshare!
-You can have 30 days for free by signing up [from this link](https://skl.sh/3K3VJXg)!

 ```sol
 // SPDX-License-Identifier: MIT